python/editorial-board/content/updates/2025-04-08-editorial-board-update.md

         * Compare with when we started years ago
         * “How it works” documentation moved into code
         * Renewed emphasis on translations, usability, Irit’s work with moving some docs from devguide to code, Ned’s devguide refactoring
-        * Sqllite3 docs in diataxis spirit
+        * Sqlite3 docs in Diátaxis spirit
         * Docs audit with Joanna and Savannah
         * Posting meeting minutes
         * Seeing engagements with people outside of Core team